rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 A frigid beam of blue-white light streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.

 - **+2PM:** increase the damage by +1d8.

+### Ray of Sickness
+<div class="spell-tags">curse occult poison decay evocation thaumaturgy</div>
+*1st Circle*
+- **Execução:** 1 Action
+- **Alcance:** 60 feet
+- **Duração:** Instantaneous
+___

+A ray of sickening greenish energy lashes out toward a creature within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 2d8 poison damage and must make a Constitution saving throw.
+On a failed save, it is also poisoned until the end of your next turn.

+{{pageNumber,auto}}
+\page

 ### Relâmpago
 <div class="spell-tags">lighning elemental evocation thaumaturgy</div>